 He co-founded Goldman Sachs’ middle market business which contributed over $3 billion to the firm’s IPO market cap.
 It was #2 in market share and #1 position in customer satisfaction per Greenwich Research within a couple of years.

-He’s held various senior leadership positions at Drexel Burnham including EVP and board member, Chairman and Chief Executive of Drexel Burnham Europe, Chairman of DBL Commercial Paper and worldwide head of operations and administration for the fixed income, equities, currencies and commodities divisions (17 offices, 4 continents, 9 languages).
-As Chairman of Drexel’s commercial paper business, he underwrote $6 billion in unrated paper to middle market companies and created the first unrated asset-backed commercial paper program.
+He’s held various senior leadership positions at Drexel Burnham including EVP and board member, Chairman and Chief Executive of Drexel Burnham Europe, Chairman of DBL Commercial Paper and worldwide head of operations and administration for the fixed income, equities, currencies and commodities divisions.
+As Chairman of Drexel’s commercial paper business, he underwrote $6 billion in unrated paper to middle market companies.

 Early in his career, he was head of Citibank’s custody business ($600 billion in AUM at the time) and CFO of its largest commercial & industrial banking group.